Who Was Ada Lovelace?

 In her notes, Lovelace described how codes could be created for the device to handle letters and symbols along with numbers.
 She also theorized a method for the engine to repeat a series of instructions, a process known as looping that computer programs use today.
 Lovelace also offered up other forward-thinking concepts in the article.
 For her work, Lovelace is often considered to be the first computer programmer.

 Lovelace's article attracted little attention when she was alive.
 In her later years, she tried to develop mathematical schemes for winning at gambling.
 Unfortunately, her schemes failed and put her in financial peril.
 Lovelace died from uterine cancer in London on November 27, 1852.
-She was buried next to her father, in the graveyard of the Church of St. Mary Magdalene in Nottingham, England.
+She was buried next to her father, in the graveyard of the Church of St. Mary Magdalene in Hucknall, England.

 In 1835, Lovelace married William King, who became the Earl of Lovelace three years later.
 She then took the title of Countess of Lovelace.
 They shared a love of horses and had three children together.
 From most accounts, he supported his wife's academic endeavors.
 Lovelace and her husband socialized with many of the interesting minds of the times, including scientist Michael Faraday and writer Charles Dickens.

 Lovelace's health suffered, however, after a bout of cholera in 1837.
 She had lingering problems with asthma and her digestive system.
 Doctors gave her painkillers, such as laudanum and opium, and her personality began to change.
 She reportedly experienced mood swings and hallucinations.